April 29th, 2022

 By Nicole Forsyth, President and CEO

-RedRover’s new partnership with the Sacramento Native American Health Center (SNAHC) will develop and pilot an expanded version of the RedRover Readers program, called Early Ages Gathering to Learn Empathy through Storytelling (EAGLES).
+RedRover’s new partnership with the Sacramento Native American Health Center (SNAHC) will develop and pilot an expanded version of the RedRover Readers program, called Early Ages Gathering to Learn Empathy through Stories (EAGLES).
 SNAHC aims to enhance quality of life by providing a culturally competent, holistic, and patient-centered continuum of care.
 SNAHC believes the social and emotional learning objectives in the RedRover Readers program align well with their health and wellbeing goals, and we share the values of empowering youth and elevating diverse voices.

 The RedRover Readers team has begun working with the SNAHC staff, and with further input from the Native American Education Program and the American Indian Education (AIE) Program, we will select Native-centric children’s books and develop the curriculum.
 The Native American Education and AIE programs seek to identify the “unique educational and culturally related academic needs of Native American children.”
 Once books and curriculum have been reviewed and finalized, we will train SNAHC staff and older American Indian and Alaskan Native youth how to implement the RedRover Readers program using the new books and curriculum, seek feedback from participants, and make changes before launching the program on a wider scale.